Anamika5132/SkillScan/README.md

 ## Introduction

 SkillScan is a web-based recruiting tool designed to help recruiters assess developers efficiently.
-By analyzing a candidate's GitHub activity, SkillScan generates a score and provides a match percentage for a selected position, streamlining the hiring process.
+By analyzing a candidate's GitHub activity, It generates a score and provides a match percentage for a selected position, streamlining the hiring process.
 This allows recruiters to make data-driven hiring decisions quickly, reducing manual evaluation and bias.

 ---